AhmedAhmed00/AhmedAhmed00/README.md

 Full-stack developer with 2+ years of experience building web applications using **React, Next.js, and Django REST Framework**.

-I’m focused on **system design and backend architecture**, building scalable products across domains like e-commerce, healthcare, LMS, and financial systems.
+I focus on **system design and backend architecture**, building scalable products across domains like e-commerce, healthcare, LMS, and financial systems.

-I care about **performance, SEO, and rendering strategies (SSR / SSG / ISR)**, and I design APIs and databases with a strong focus on structure, consistency, and scalability.
+I care about **performance, SEO, and modern rendering strategies (SSR / SSG / ISR)**, and I design APIs and data models with scalability, structure, and maintainability in mind.

-I’m also comfortable working with **Docker and Linux** in development and deployment workflows.
+I also work comfortably with **Docker and Linux** for development and deployment workflows.

 ---